-I am a tenured researcher at the Institute for Economic Analysis (IAE(CSIC)) and a Research Professor at the Barcelona GSE.
+I am a tenured researcher at the Institute for Economic Analysis (IAE(CSIC)) and an Associate Research Professor at the Barcelona GSE.
 My CV can be found here.

 My fields of interest are political economy, development economics and conflict studies.
 In my most recent research projects I have analyzed how political institutions can make societies more robust, the channels through which violence affects the economy and how conflict can be predicted using millions of newspaper articles.